1. OnPay

 Fast facts about Form W-3

-• Each year, the deadline for filing W-3s and all associated W-2s is January 31.
+• The deadline for filing W-3s, and all associated W-2s, is January 31 of each year

-• The totals entered on your W-3 should match the totals from your submitted W-2s.
+• The totals entered on your W-3 should match the totals of all of your submitted W-2s

 Who really needs to send in a W-3?
 How do you ensure you’ve filled it out completely?
 Read on to get all the answers and a downloadable PDF you can review and complete.